 7. Puzzling World

 Bizarre, cheap and great for a hangover!
-A tricky maze, rooms full of illusion and abstract and mind baffling buildings.
+A tricky maze, rooms full of illusions and abstract and mind baffling buildings.
 Entry is cheap and Puzzling World is just a 15 minute walk from Base reception.

 8. Skydive Wanaka